DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ##### Which of the following are correct about lending in Aave?

 - [x]  The platform is completely decentralized.Hence no involvement of middlemen.
-- [x]  Lending in aave is taxless and no limits for lending.
+- [x]  Lending in Aave is taxless and no limits for lending.
 - [x]  Aave gives 10% interest for lenders.
 - [ ]  Aave is an uncensored platform anyone can be a lender in Aave.